Weights to Code: Extracting Interpretable Algorithms from the Discrete Transformer: Discrete Transformer

 While the Numerical Attention handles data movement, the Numerical MLP is dedicated to element-wise arithmetic and logical transformations.
 Drawing on the insight that Transformer MLPs contribute additive updates to the residual stream, which can be decomposed into weighted sums of sub-updates~\cite{geva2022transformer}, we explicitly decompose the MLP module into a collection of parallel, independent sub-modules (sub-MLPs).

 Each sub-module performs a single elementary operation.
-It first selects a small, fixed number of scalars (typically $k=2$) from the stream via the discretized reading mechanism, forming an operand vector $\mathbf{u} \in \mathbb{R}^k$.
+It first selects a small, fixed number of scalars (typically $k=2$\footnote{Unless otherwise specified, we set $k=2$ to capture binary interactions while keeping symbolic regression low-dimensional and stable; see Section~\ref{app:arity_ablation}.}) from the stream via the discretized reading mechanism, forming an operand vector $\mathbf{u} \in \mathbb{R}^k$.
 These operands are processed by a shallow network:

 where $\mathbf{W}_1 \in \mathbb{R}^{d_{\text{hid}} \times k}$, $\mathbf{W}_2 \in \mathbb{R}^{1 \times d_{\text{hid}}}$ are learnable weights, $\mathbf{b}_1, b_2$ are biases, and $\sigma$ is a non-linear activation (e.g., ReLU).
 The resulting scalar output $o_{\text{mlp}}$ is concatenated back to the residual stream.